RamonHernandez1/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />

-p
+In this tutorial we will be doing some comfiguration activities with network security groups and observing network traffic between Azure Virtual Machines, Using Wireshark, gaining intuition on how different protocals such as ICMP, SSH, DHCP, DNS, and RDP work and how to use them.

 <h2>Environments and Technologies Used</h2>